benjcabalona1029/python-crontab-ui/README.md

 # TODO:

 - Improve the UI.
 I'm not really good at HTML/CSS/JS.
-I mean, it is useable but it could be better.
+I mean, it is usable but it could be better.
 - Currently, adding incorrect cron schedule fails silently (in the UI but not in the API) so if you entered an invalid cron schedule, it will simply not add/update the job.